Nebraska State Probation System Reporting Centers

 Reporting centers are funded by a combination of general fund (staff), cash fund (services) and county dollars (operations).

-Between 2011 and 2012, Reporting Centers recorded over 50,000 visits to their programs and services and exceeded that number in 2013 and 2014 with over 51,000 visits recorded within the Reporting Centers.
+Between 2013 and 2014, Reporting Centers recorded over 51,000 visits to their programs and services and exceeded that number in 2015 with over 57,000 visits recorded within the Reporting Centers.

 An average of 54% of clients accessing services fall into the “high-risk to recidivate” classification: